ArgentumSunset/GridWorld/answers.md

 1. CircleBug is very similar to BoxBug; what differentiates it is because it only turns once, it moves in a more circular path than Boxbug does.
 Even though that 'more circular path' is like the textbook definition of an octagon.
 Whatever.

 2. SpiralBug moves in a spiral, exactly as the prophecy foretold.

+3. ZBug moves in a Z.

+4. DancingBug implements a series of turns and moves a specified amount of spaces, then repeats.

+5. Contact the Illuminati, ask them to help.

+# Part 3

+## Set 3

+1. loc1.getRow();

+2. False

+3. (3, 5)

+4. SOUTHEAST

+5. You pass in the direction and the starting location, so as the program translates the direction into a transformation on the x and y coordinates (+1y, -1x, etc.), and will then return the tile that has those transformations on the original.

+## Set 4

+1. Get the count of objects in a grid with the size of getOccupiedLocations(), and get a count of the empty locations in a bounded grid by subtracting this value from the total number of grid spaces.

+2. the isValid() method.

+3. The implementations would be found in the classes that use this interface.
+(Such as BoundedGrid and UnboundedGrid);

+4. No, because ArrayLists are much more flexible than arrays, and can have adjusted values and different lengths based on the information passed to them.

+## Set 5

+1. Color, direction, and location

+2. Its color and direction are the defaults if no specifics are passed, that is to say: red and north.

+3. The Actor class was created as a class because there are default implemented methods for all actors that they need to have, and it wouldn't be feasible to write them all within each of the subclasses.
+There needs to be a place where each Actor can get each default implemented method.
+Thus, Actor is a superclass.

+4. No, an actor cannot be put into a grid twice without removing itself, and it can't remove itself twice.
+However, it can be placed in, removed, and then put back in.

+5. Call the turn() method twice.

+## Set 6

+1. It calls the isValid() method to check whether it can move to its intended location.

+2. It checks to see whether its neighboring space is either empty or a Flower, in which case it can move there.

+3. It invokes isValid() and the get() method to validate its moves according to the grid it's on.

+4. It invokes getAdjacentLocation() to get the next move's location.

+5. It invokes the getLocation() method to, uh, get its location.
+I mean, it's not rocket science.

+6. It checks whether the location is valid, so isValid() would return false if the location is off the grid.
+It will remove itself from the grid.

+7. You could potentially call getLocation() multiple times, but it's better to store the data in a variable to reduce clutter and make the code nice and dry.

+8. Because the flowers inherit the bug's color to make them recognizable.

+9. No it doesn't, because placing a flower is a part of the move() method, and it's not moving if it's removed, it just... ends.

+10. Flower.putSelfInGrid(gr, loc);

+11. 4 times